stefanstranger/stefanstranger.github.io/_posts/2024-03-23-AzureNetworkSubnettingMadeEasy.md

 ![Animated gif of website with Azure Subnet Copilot input and output being shown](/assets/2024-03-23-01.gif)

-The solutions requires the following information to be provided:
+The solution requires the following information to be provided:

 - Virtual Network IP range (in CIDR format)
-- Existing Subnet IP ranges (in CIDR format) separated by comma's (or leave empty if no subnet are deployed)
+- Existing Subnet IP rages (in CIDR format) separated by comma's (or leave empty if no subnet are deployed)
 - Number of required IP addresses

 ## Usage scenario's